iftas-org/resources/LABELS/readme.md

 ## Sock-Puppets
 Multiple, fake accounts used to create an illusion of consensus or popularity, such as by liking or reposting content in order to amplify it.

-## Service Abuse
+## Service-Abuse
-Use of a product or service in a way that violates the provider’s terms of service, community guidelines, or other rules, generally because it creates or increases the risk of harm to a person or group or tends to undermine the purpose, function or quality of the service.
+Use of a network, product or service in a way that violates the provider’s terms of service, community guidelines, or other rules, generally because it creates or increases the risk of harm to a person or group or tends to undermine the purpose, function or quality of the service.

 ## Sextortion
 Where a perpetrator threatens to expose sexually compromising information (such as sexually explicit private images or videos of the victim) unless the victim meets certain demands.